slavniyteo/upgraded-octo-funicular/README.md

+appropriately publish on each copy an appropriate copyright notice;
 keep intact all notices stating that this License and any non-permissive terms added in accord with section 7 apply to the code;
 keep intact all notices of the absence of any warranty; and give all